rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 Think of it as "serverless" web hosting for your Python apps.
 That means infinite scaling, zero downtime, zero maintenance - and at a fraction of the cost of your current deployments.

 ## Setting up the project :white_check_mark:
-The first thing we need to do is creating a virtual environmont where we install Flask and Zappa.
+The first thing we need to do is creating a virtual environment where we install Flask and Zappa.
 To keep things organised I like to add my `src` folder that contains the app files inside the virtualenv folder.

 ```python
 $ virtualenv -p python3 persongenerator